Lumavate-Team/documentation/docs/6-CLI.rst

          Client secret: <<user clientSecret>>

 .. note::
-   The CLI uses Client id and Client secret to asscociate a users context to a machine.
-From this point forward, user will refer to the client id and client secreate information used to setup the envroment in the CLI.
+   The CLI uses Client id and Client secret to associate a user’s context to a machine.
+From this point forward, user will refer to the client id and client secret information used to setup the environment in the CLI.

+.. _Provisioning Profiles:

 Setting up Profiles:
 ^^^^^^^^^^^^^^^^^^^

 Profiles can be set-up using the Lumavate preset command or using your own configuration.
-You will need to have configured an envrioment on your machine through the CLI before you configure a profile.
+You will need to have configured an environment on your machine through the CLI before you can configure a profile.

 Using a preset configuration:

  #.
 Log into a Lumavate command center
  #.
-Navigate to the CLI  tab located in the side menue bar
+Navigate to the CLI tab located in the side menu bar
  #.
-Copy the information from the Add a Profile field.
+Copy the information from the Add A Profile field.
 It should look like this:

     .. code-block:: bash